 Congratulations!
 You have completed your second project and are mastering Folium.

 You are now familiar with the concepts of Folium.
-You can leverage its power and create beautiful maps.
-Start now by adding a legend to the COVID-19 TimeSliderChoropleth map and take it from there.
+You can leverage its power to create beautiful maps.
+Start by adding a legend to the COVID-19 TimeSliderChoropleth map, and then proceed from there.

 Frequently Asked Questions